 Repeat the same actions for the Work item updated trigger.

-Sometimes you may want to update or send a single story to TFS.
-This can be a new story that you created or one that you updated.
-You can do this from the TFS section in the story’s right panel:
+Sometimes you may want to update or send a single item to TFS.
+This can be a new item that you created or one that you updated.
+You can do this from the TFS section in the item’s right panel:

-Click Sync Item to sync the story to TFS.
+Click Sync Item to sync the item to TFS.